Joe-Davis-Blockly/blockly/docs/guides/contribute/samples/block_libraries.md

         pieces they need without worrying that pieces they don't will be installed.
 -   Use the JSON field registry instead of instantiating new fields directly.
-    -   Not Recommended - Instantiating a new field directly: {:.compare-worse}
+    -   Not Recommended - Instantiating a new field directly: {/* .compare-worse */}

           ```js
           const myCustomBlock = {